s0stratos/ranatica/ranatica/README.md

-# WHY IS THIS EVEN DOING HERE ?
+# WHAT IS THIS EVEN DOING HERE ?

 Eh that's an excellent question.
 I am writing the following for two reasons: